First-time application process

 Within a few days of submitting these forms, you’ll be able to access your financial assistance application in your WashU Pathway account.

-Supplemental forms may be requiredbased on information you supplied on your FAFSA.
+Supplemental forms may be required based on information you supplied on your CSS Profile or FAFSA.
 The financial aid portal in your WashU Pathway keeps a personalized checklist of the forms that you need to submit.
 All forms can be found in the form library.

 Submit the CSS Profile (required)

-The CSS Profile should be submitted by all first-time need-based financial aid applicants.
-This includes incoming first-year applicants, transfer applicants, and current domestic students wishing to apply for financial aid for the first time.
+The CSS Profile should be submitted by all first-time need-based financial assistance applicants.
+This includes incoming first-year applicants, transfer applicants, and current domestic students wishing to apply for financial assistance for the first time.
+Please note that all Spring 2024 transfer applicants should submit the 2023-2024 CSS Profile; Fall 2024 applicants should submit the 2024-2025 CSS Profile.

 The CSS Profile is used by nearly 400 colleges and scholarship programs.
 There is a $16 fee for every college you want to submit to.